This page provides information to prospective students about negotiating the immediate environment of the Market Photo Workshop.

 Market Photo Workshop is located in Newtown, Johannesburg.
-The Newtown precinct is situated in Johannesburg’s inner city and hosts a number of cultural facilities such as Museum Africa, Market Theatre, Workers Museum, Moving into Dance, the Dance Factory, Bassline, the Bus Factory, the Bag Factory and Rooke Gallery.
+The Newtown precinct is situated in Johannesburg’s inner city and hosts a number of cultural facilities such as Museum Africa, Market Theatre, Workers Museum, Moving into Dance, the Dance Factory, the Bus Factory and the Bag Factory.
 The area is provided with public safety officers and cleaners to ensure a safe and clean environment.

 Pros: Buses are safe, efficient, reliable and accessible to all.
 Rea Vaya buses use dedicated bus lanes and are hence speedier than other bus services.